Stanmr/nulldata/README.md

 ## Architecture

-The project is based on Laravel. and it used a standard installation.
+The project is based on Laravel and it uses a standard installation.

 - **JWT**:  Handling authentication
 - **API/V1** The prefix for the endpoints